MacXxs/Engine/README.md

 ## Additional Functionality
 - The engine console shows every log done calling ENGINE_LOG, not just the assimp library log messages.
+- The ability to modify the translation, rotation and scale of the loaded model through the transformation section on the properties window of the editor.
+The engine camera focuses and orbits around the OBB, so the camera adapts to any applied transformation.